Filipino cuisine: United States

 Ube, a purple yam traditionally used in many Filipino foods and desserts, has also seen a surge in popularity in the United States as a cooking ingredient in recent years.
 Traditionally served in desserts such as ube halaya or halo-halo, it can be seen served in a variety of American restaurants and foods (typically desserts) including waffles, coffee cakes, cupcakes, and in doughnuts as well.
 Ube has also seen popularity as a flavor of beer in American breweries in the states of California and Hawaii.
 Trader Joe's, an American grocery store chain, also sells ube-flavored ice cream, pancake mix, and shortbread cookies.

+International awards and recognition

+The MICHELIN Guide made its debut in the Philippines, awarding one 2-star and eight 1-star restaurants in Manila and Cebu.
+This marks a milestone for Philippine gastronomy's international recognition.